learning-process/ppc-2025-processes-informatics/tasks/sizov_d_bubble_sort/report.md

 ### 4.1 Data Distribution

-At the start of the parallel algorithm, the root process (rank 0) broadcasts
+At the beginning of the parallel algorithm, the root process (rank 0) broadcasts
-the total number of elements `n` using `MPI_Bcast`, ensuring all processes
+the total number of elements `n` using `MPI_Bcast`, so that every process knows
-know the global problem size.
+the global problem size before receiving its portion of data.

-To divide the array among processes, the helper function `ComputeScatterInfo`
+To split the input array among all MPI processes, the helper function
-computes two arrays:
+`ComputeScatterInfo` constructs two arrays:

-- `counts[i]` — number of elements assigned to process *i*
+• `counts[i]` — how many elements are assigned to process *i*
-- `displs[i]` — starting offset of process *i* in the global array
+• `displs[i]` — the starting index of process *i* in the global array

-The distribution is nearly uniform: each process receives
+The partitioning is almost uniform: each process receives either
-`⌊n / p⌋` or `⌊n / p⌋ + 1` elements, with the first `n % p` processes receiving one extra.
+`⌊n / p⌋` or `⌊n / p⌋ + 1` elements, with the first `n % p` processes obtaining
+one additional element to compensate for uneven division.

-These arrays are passed to `MPI_Scatterv`, which sends each process its
+These arrays are then used by `MPI_Scatterv`, which distributes the corresponding
-contiguous block of the input array.
+contiguous segments of the input array to all processes.
+As a result, each process obtains its own local block and can participate
+in the odd–even transposition phases.

 ### 4.2 Local Work

-After distribution, each process receives its portion of the global array in the vector `local`.
+After data distribution, each process receives its segment of the global array

-Since the parallel algorithm is based on exchanging already sorted blocks, each process performs a local sort:

-    if (local_n > 1) {
-        std::ranges::sort(local);
-    }

-This ensures that the block it owns is internally ordered before participating in the global odd–even transposition.

-During subsequent phases, each process:
+into the vector `local`.
+Since we are implementing the classical odd–even
+transposition sort (a distributed analogue of bubble sort), no initial local
+sorting is performed: each process works with its raw unsorted block.

+During every global phase, each process performs two operations:

-• keeps its block sorted at all times,
+• a **local odd–even pass**, comparing adjacent elements inside its block
-• exchanges boundary elements with its left or right neighbor when required by the phase parity,
-• merges two sorted blocks and retains only the portion corresponding to its rank (lower half for left process, upper half for right process).
+  according to the global parity of the phase (even or odd indices),

+• a **boundary exchange** with exactly one neighbor (left or right),
+  where the processes exchange a single boundary element and keep the
+  appropriate one (left keeps the smaller, right keeps the larger).

+Together, these steps replicate the behavior of bubble sort across process
+boundaries: small values gradually move left, large values move right.

+No merging of whole blocks and no local full sorts are performed.
-Local sorting happens only once; the resulting global order emerges progressively across odd–even phases.
+Global order emerges progressively as the algorithm executes `n` odd–even phases.

 ### 4.3 Neighbor Exchanges (Odd–Even Transposition Phases)

-The MPI algorithm implements a distributed variant of **odd–even transposition sort**, analogous to the sequential bubble sort but operating on blocks of data rather than individual elements.

-A total of **`n` global phases** is executed, where `n` is the size of the input array.
-This matches the upper bound on bubble-sort–style passes required to guarantee complete sorting.
+The MPI version implements the classical **odd–even transposition sort**, which is a parallel analogue of bubble sort.
+The algorithm proceeds through **`n` global phases**, where `n` is the total number of elements.
+This number of phases is sufficient to guarantee that every element can “bubble” to its correct global position.

-Each global phase performs the following actions:
+Each global phase consists of two coordinated actions performed by every process:

 1. **Determine phase parity**

-   The algorithm checks whether the current phase number is even or odd.
-   This defines which global index pairs must be compared during the phase.
+   The phase number (even or odd) defines which global index pairs must be compared during this pass.
+Processes use this parity to decide which local adjacent positions should be compared and potentially swapped.

-2. **Compute the neighbor process (partner)**

-   Based on:
-   • phase parity,
-   • process rank,
-   • block boundaries (`displs`),

-   each process determines whether it should communicate with the previous rank or the next rank.

-   If the computed partner lies outside the valid range `[0, p-1]`, the process skips this phase.
+2. **Local comparisons**

+   Each process performs a local odd–even pass on its own block: it compares adjacent elements whose global indices match the phase parity and swaps them if necessary.
+This is the exact analogue of the local step of bubble sort.

-3. **Exchange boundary elements with the partner**
+3. **Boundary exchange with neighbor**

+   Because global indices run across process boundaries, each phase also requires comparing elements on the border between two neighboring blocks.
+   A single neighbor is chosen deterministically:

+   • in even phases, even-ranked processes communicate with rank+1
+   • in odd phases, even-ranked processes communicate with rank−1
+   (odd ranks perform the symmetric counterpart)

-   When a valid partner exists, the two processes exchange the boundary element(s) using `MPI_Sendrecv`.
+   Processes exchange one boundary element using `MPI_Sendrecv`.
-   Each process sends:
-   • either its local maximum (right boundary),
-   • or its local minimum (left boundary),
-   depending on the direction of exchange.

-4. **Resolve boundary conflicts**

-   After receiving a value from the partner process, each process updates its own boundary:
+   Then:

-   • processes on the “left” keep the minimum,
+   • the left process keeps the *minimum* of the two values,
-   • processes on the “right” keep the maximum.
+   • the right process keeps the *maximum*.

-   This mimics the logic of bubble sort: small values drift left, large values drift right.
+   This reproduces the movement of small elements leftward and large elements rightward, exactly as in bubble sort.

-As phases progress, values gradually move across process boundaries toward their globally correct positions.
-After enough phases, all elements across all processes become fully sorted.
+If a process has no valid neighbor in the current phase (partner out of range or empty block), it simply skips the boundary exchange.

+Repeating these steps for all `n` phases ensures that every element has enough opportunities to move across all processes.
+As a result, the full distributed array becomes globally sorted without any additional merging steps.

 ### 4.4 Gathering and Finalization

-After all odd–even transposition phases are completed, each process holds a block that is both **locally sorted** and **globally positioned correctly** relative to neighboring processes.
+After all odd–even transposition phases have finished, every process holds a block that is internally sorted and already consistent with its neighbors.
+No further comparisons or adjustments are required.

-The finalization consists of two steps handled by the root process:
+The finalization stage is straightforward and handled by the root process:

 1. **Collecting results**

-   All processes send their local sorted blocks to the root using
-   `MPI_Gatherv`, which reconstructs the full array according to the previously computed `counts` and `displs`.
-   This ensures that each block is placed back into its original position in the global sequence.
+   Each process sends its local block to rank 0 using `MPI_Gatherv`.
+   The root reconstructs the global array using the same `counts` and `displs` computed during data distribution, ensuring that all blocks return to their correct positions in the overall sequence.

 2. **Producing the final output**

-   The array assembled on the root process represents the final sorted sequence.
-   Since odd–even transposition guarantees global correctness after the full set of phases, no further adjustments are required.
+   The concatenated array on the root process is already fully sorted, because odd–even transposition guarantees global correctness after performing all required phases.
+No extra merging or post‐processing is needed.

-At this stage, the fully ordered array is available on the root process and becomes the final result of the parallel sorting procedure.
+At this point, rank 0 holds the complete sorted array, which becomes the final output of the MPI sorting procedure.

 ## 5. Implementation Details